HOW CAN WE IMPROVE OUR COMMUNITY TOGETHER?

 Furthermore, it is a known fact that Black and Indigenous mothers are two to three times more likely to die in childbirth than white mothers.
 Black, Latino, and Indigenous Americans have suffered hospitalization and mortality rates at 2-4 times and 2-3 times that of white Americans, respectively.
 This is unacceptable.
 Nadarius will fight for health equity for all Virginians.

 For Nadarius, the fight for climate justice is personal.
-As the youngest delegate in the general assembly, Nadarius is personally interested in the future of this planet.
-Nadarius has seen the disastrous impact of climate change and rising sea levels in the Chesapeake, Norfolk, and Portsmouth region.
+As the youngest delegate in the general assembly in 2021, Nadarius is personally interested in the future of this planet.
+Nadarius has seen the disastrous impact of climate change and rising sea levels across Hampton Roads.